kubernetes-sigs/kwok/site/content/en/docs/design/architecture.md

 It can run in any environment, use in-cluster or kubeconfig to connect to a `kube-apiserver` of cluster, and then manage the resources of the cluster.

-So far, `kwok` has implemented the following controllers:
+So far, `kwok` has 2 types of controllers:

+- Resource Lifecycle Simulation Controller - This type of controller is used to simulate the lifecycle of Kubernetes resources.
+You can define and customize a resource's lifecycle through [Stages Configuration].
+  It is worth noting that Resource Lifecycle Simulation Controller is just a conceptual term for document purpose and does not really exist in `kwok`.
+Specifically, `kwok` has implemented the following controllers of this type:
-- Node Controller - It is responsible for selecting the nodes to simulate, and then simulating the nodes' lifecycle, just by updating the node status field (which originally should be reported by kubelet).
+  * Node Controller - It is responsible for selecting the nodes to simulate, and then simulating the nodes' lifecycle, just by updating the node status field (which originally should be reported by kubelet).
-  You can also define and customize node's lifecycle through [Stages Configuration].
+  * Pod Controller - It is responsible for simulating the lifecycle of pods scheduled to those selected nodes by updating the pod status field (which originally should be reported by kubelet).
+  * Stage Controller -  It is later introduced for a more general purpose, aiming to simulate the lifecycle of other Kubernetes resource types besides `v1.Node` and `v1.Pod`.
+    You can think the Node Controller and the Pod Controller are the specialized implementation of the Stage Controller.
-- Node Lease Controller - It is responsible for reporting node heartbeats by creating and renewing the node lease objects for those managed nodes.
-See [Node HeartBeats] and [KEP 589] for more details.
+- Node Lease Controller - It is a dedicated controller in `kwok` for reporting node heartbeats by creating and renewing the node lease objects for those managed nodes.
+See [Node Heartbeats] and [KEP 589] for more details.
-- Pod Controller - It is responsible for pod that is on selected node, and plays the stage of pod's lifecycle.

 See [Stages Configuration] for more details.